idaholab/moose/framework/doc/content/source/meshgenerators/XYDelaunayGenerator.md

 triangulated mesh still precisely match the boundary nodes in the hole mesh.

-Interior vertices can be adjusted after mesh generation, to produce a more "smooth" mesh, but currently the only mesh smoother option is a simple Laplacian smoother; this can have unwanted side-effects on meshes with concave boundaries or poor nodal valences, and so it is
+Interior vertices can be adjusted after mesh generation using the [!param](/Mesh/XYDelaunayGenerator/smooth_triangulation) parameter, to produce a more "smooth" mesh, but currently the only mesh smoother option is a simple Laplacian smoother; this can have unwanted side-effects on meshes with concave boundaries or poor nodal valences, and so it is